mstksg/inCode/copy/entries/control-intro.md

 I Detect a Clue
 ---------------

-Despite your elevator problems, your hamster guests appear perfectly content, and your hotel grows to large acclaim in the hamster world.
+You decide to put aside your elevator problems for now and focus on other aspects of your business.
+You do very well, actually, and your hotel grows to large acclaim in the hamster world.
 Still, you can't help but be embarrassed every day when you explain that your elevator is still not adequately controllable.

 You gain enough revenue that you decide to try things again with a human factor.
 You hire an elevator boy.